Charlie9009/CI_PP2_UPM/README.md

 ## Libraries and programs

-* EmailJS was used so the filled out forms are being sent to the site owner.
+* EmailJS was used so the filled out forms are sent to the site owner.

 * Virtual Studio Code was used to write the code.